Matt32609/MUET-actual-score/README.md

 Instead of allowing the program to crash when a user enters non-numeric data (like letters), I implemented try-except blocks.
 This "catches" the ValueError before it stops the execution, allowing the program to provide a helpful error message and recover gracefully in building a fault-tolerant software.

+- Usage of Boolean logic:

+The project employs Boolean Logical Operators (specifically the or operator) to perform range checking on numerical data.
+By evaluating multiple conditions in a single statement—such as ensuring a score is neither below the minimum (0) nor above the maximum (90) to ensure it enforces Data Integrity.

 How to run it?
 --------------------------------------------------------------------
 - Use python3 ./MUET\ actual\ score.py